tektoncd/dashboard/DEVELOPMENT.md

 GET /v1/namespaces/<namespace>/credentials
-Get all credentials by name in the given namespace Returns HTTP code 503 if an error occurred getting the credentials Returns HTTP code 200 and the given credential as a Kubernetes secret in the given namespace with a blanked out password if found, otherwise an empty list is returned
+Get all credentials by name in the given namespace Returns HTTP code 500 if an error occurred getting the credentials Returns HTTP code 200 and the given credential as a Kubernetes secret in the given namespace with a blanked out password if found, otherwise an empty list is returned

 GET /v1/namespaces/<namespace>/credentials/<id>
 Get a credential by ID
-Returns HTTP code 503 if an error occurred getting the credential Returns HTTP code 200 and the given credential as a Kubernetes secret in the given namespace with a blanked out password, otherwise an empty list is returned
+Returns HTTP code 400 if the credential does not exist by name or an invalid namespace was provided Returns HTTP code 500 if an error occurred getting the credential Returns HTTP code 200 and the given credential as a Kubernetes secret in the given namespace with a blanked out password, otherwise an empty list is returned

 GET /v1/namespaces/<namespace>/knative/installstatus